 The information that we collect about you falls into these general categories:

 • Information that you provide.
-We may collect information that you choose to provide to us (including content that you submit to us or when you subscribe to our newsletter(s)).
+We may collect information that you choose to provide to us (including content that you submit to us or when you subscribe to our newsletter(s) or provide us with content for our site).
 This may include information such as your name, e-mail address, phone number, year of birth, gender, zip code, country, postal address, user name, password, and password reminder questions and answers.
 We may ask you for information when you register or subscribe, or at other times—such as when you enter a contest, take a survey, participate in a promotion, provide content, or order products from us.
-We may be required by law to collect certain personal information about you or as a consequence of any contractual relationship we have with you.
+We may be required by law to collect certain personal data about you or as a consequence of any contractual relationship we have with you.
 Failure to provide this information may prevent or delay the fulfillment of these obligations.

 • Automated information.
 Using technologies that are widely used on the Internet, such as cookies, web beacons, and other technologies, we also may automatically collect information about your computer or mobile device and online activity when you access the Services.
 For example, when you visit thedailybeast.com, we may collect your Internet Protocol (IP) address, your browser type and operating system, as well as information about which pages you visit and the page, if any, that referred you to our sites or that you visit after our sites.
 Similarly, when you use our mobile applications, we may collect information about your mobile device, such as the type of mobile device you use or your device identifier.